gktirkha/magic_image/README.md

 - Placeholder and error widgets for loading and error states.
 - Optional box decoration for the container holding the image.
 - Customizable loading indicator size.

+> If you prefer, You may find the dart-doc version of the documentation [here](https://gktirkha.github.io/flutter_packages_doc/magic_image/)

 ## Installation